StevenAnnunziato/physics_engine/README.txt

-This is a physics engine built on top of the Unity engine.
+This is a physics engine built using Unity's renderer, but not using any existing physics systems within the engine.
 Features:
 - Spheres
 - Axis-aligned bounding boxes (AABBs)
 - Planes